andriesfc/result-for-kotlin/README.md

 ## Core implementation details `ResultK` supporting domain driven error handling

-- Use of single generic wrapper which only purpose is to catch ensure that domain errors handled if the caller does not verify the result of an call is error free.
+- Use of single generic wrapper which only purpose is to catch ensure that domain errors handled if the caller does not verify the result of a call is error free.
 - Implements and promotes functional style of API to unify domain error handling as well as exception handling into unified happy flow control path.
 - Based on the classic Either monad, but specializing for error handling (hence the declaration of the core data type `Result<E,T>`).
 - Exposes also an imperative style which can be used safely.